moudsen/mailGraph/README.md

 ## Major rework announcement
+_(2022/03/16)_

+Testing on Zabbix 6.0.2 LTS has been suvccesfully completed in one of my production level environments.
+Updating Wiki and other documentation on on short notice.

 _(2022/02/22)_

 Testing on Zabbix 6.0 LTS is in progress.
 If successful documentatione will be updated accordingly.